leolanese/Functional-Programming-buzzwords/README.md

 ## Buzzwords:

 #### Referential transparency:
-An expression is said to be referentially transparent when it can be replaced with its corresponding value without changing the application's behavior
+An expression is said to be referentially transparent when it can be replaced with its corresponding value without changing the application's behaviour

 #### Declarative:
-FP is a Declarative Paradigm software development style, like other: IP or OOP, thats **keeps 'functions' and 'data' separate**.
+FP is a Declarative Paradigm software development style, like other: IP or OOP, that's **keeps 'functions' and 'data' separate**.
 No 2-way data binding allowed.

 #### Paradigm:
-In simple terms, it is a way of thinking about software construction, based on some development style that follow principles.
+In simple terms, it is a way of thinking about software construction, based on some development style that follows principles.

 #### Abstractions: